What it Takes to Earn a Flinn Scholarship

 - Be a U.S. citizen by the time of entry to the university;

-- Score a minimum 29 on the ACT or 1300 on the SAT I (counting critical reading and math sections only, not the writing section);
+- Score a minimum 29 on the ACT (composite score) or 1300 on the SAT I (counting critical reading and mathematics sections only, not including the writing section);

 - Attain at least a 3.5 grade-point average;

 - Rank in the top 5 percent of their graduating class;

 - Participate and demonstrate leadership in a variety of extracurricular activities.

 Flinn Scholars are articulate, fun-loving, imperfect, hard-working, generous, creative, and curious.
 They thrive in the classroom and maintain purposeful involvement in extracurricular activities.
 They assume leadership roles at their high schools and in their communities.

 During high school, some Flinn Scholars were Academic Decathlon medalists, some were debate champions, some were Science Olympiad winners, some were student government officers, some were prize-winning artists, some were all-region athletes, some did what no one else did.
 At their universities--and beyond--some Flinn Scholars are athletes, some are doctors, some are executives, some are filmmakers, some are professors, some are elected officials, some are educators, some are attorneys, some are musicians, some do what no one else does.

 Flinn Scholars come from every corner of Arizona, and upon arrival at university, they choose concentrations in virtually every discipline.